 While all students learn differently from one another, we understand that students with documented learning differences and disabilities will likely need additional support in particular areas.
 The Learning Support Specialist and Bentley faculty help students who have diagnosed learning differences and disabilities to create individual plans for academic success.
 For more information about our policy, please contact the Learning Support Specialist

 Student Support Team Meetings

 All students are welcome to participate in a Student Support Team (SST) meeting, the purpose of which is to communicate a student’s learning style and needs to teachers and others involved in the student’s education.
 The SST brings together, as a team, all of the adults involved in a student’s teaching and learning.
-This can include the student, the Learning Support Specialist, teachers, the advisor, parents/guardians, and private Learning Specialist/tutor(s).
+This can include the student, the Learning Support Specialist, teachers, parents/guardians, and private Learning Specialist/tutor(s).
 In the meeting, participants share information and assess instructional strategies that are likely to work for the student.